groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-personal-storage-pst-or-ost-with-options.md

 url: conversion/net/load-personal-storage-pst-or-ost-with-options
 title: Load personal storage PST or OST with options
 weight: 7
-description: "Learn this article and check how to load and convert PDF documents with advanced options using GroupDocs.Conversion for .NET API."
+description: "Learn this article and check how to load and convert PST/OST documents with advanced options using GroupDocs.Conversion for .NET API."
 keywords: Load PST, Load OST, Convert PST content, Convert OST content
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---
-GroupDocs.Conversion provides [PersonalStorageLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions) to give you control over how source personal storage (PST/OST) document will be processed.
+GroupDocs.Conversion provides [PersonalStorageLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions) to give you control over how the source personal storage (PST/OST) document will be processed.
 The following options could be set:

-*   **[ConvertOwned](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions/convertowned)** - controls whether the owned documents in the documents container must be converted
+*   **[ConvertOwned](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions/convertowned)** - controls whether owned documents of the document container must be converted.
-*   **[ConvertOwner](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions/convertowner)** - controls whether the documents container itself must be converted If this property is true the documents container will be the first converted document
+*   **[ConvertOwner](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions/convertowner)** - controls whether the document container itself must be converted.
+If this property is true the document container will be the first converted document.
-*   **[Depth](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions/depth)** - controls how many levels in depth to perform conversion
+*   **[Depth](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions/depth)** - controls how many levels in depth to perform the conversion.
-*   **[Folder](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions/folder)** -  folder which to be processed Default is Inbox
+*   **[Folder](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/personalstorageloadoptions/folder)** -  a folder to be processed.
+Default is Inbox.

 ### Get folders from personal storage

-The following code sample shows how to get folders within personal storage document:
+The following code sample shows how to get folders within the personal storage document:

 ```csharp
 using (Converter converter = new Converter("sample.pst"))